MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M06L01_Cloud_flows.md

 In this task, you will perform the following changes to the flow:

-- Replace the get approver row with the calculated column for approver email address
+- Replace the Get Approver row with the calculated column for Approver Email Address

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.